DEQrmichie/heatsource-9/README.md

 - Model setup, hydraulics, solar, and temperature routines are initiated via python exectuable scripts.
 - Removed psyco optimization.
 Psyco is no longer maintained or supported for python 2.7.
 - C module was removed although it may be reintroduced at a future date with updates.
-- Reworked __version__ to conform to PEP 386 and added documentation.
+- Reworked '__version__' to conform to PEP 386 and added documentation.
 - Heat source is now licensed under the GNU General Public License v3.
 - Outputs files get stamped with model version, simulation name, user text in addition to the output parameter, units and date/time.
 - Implements variable number of radial samples (use heatsource 8 switch in control file for version 8 method).